Autodesk/sydevs/user_manual/atomic_nodes.md

 By convention, flow input and message input ports usually have names that end in `_input`, and message output and flow output ports have names that end in `_output`.
 Ports are declared in the public section of a node, ensuring that they can be referenced by the encompassing node.

-Note that every port has a data type, which must be one of the following core types:
+Note that every port has a data type, which must be a SyDEVS qualified type.
+The library includes a set of core types that are qualified by default.
+These are listed below.

 ```cpp
 bool         // boolean, `true` or `false`